helenclx/leilukin-site/src/links/stardew-valley-mod-list.md

 Here I’m compiling a list of all the modifications, or mods in short, that I use for {% cite "Stardew Valley" %}, the independent farming simulator video game developed by ConcernedApe, for the best experience with the game.
 This document is made for my reference and to share with others.

+The format of this mod list is inspired by [KOTOR Community Portal's mod lists](https://kotor.neocities.org/modding/).

 (This mod list was last updated on <time datetime="{{ updated }}">{{ updated | formatDate }}</time>)
 {% endcontainer  %}